MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Koozer.md

 The enemy flies by doing timed jumps in midair.
 Jump direction is based on the player's position.
 #### Up and Down Hard
 The enemy flies up and down without friction.
+#### Fly Straight Horizontal
+The enemy flies straight horizontally to the player's direction.
+#### Up and Down Hard Long
+The enemy flies up and down without friction with a longer period.